Everyone can work in fitness, but how can you go the extra mile as a fitness instructor and really stand out in the crowd?

 They’re boring!

-Make some noise during the sets, move around the class to show you are interacting with everyone who is taking part, and shout encouragement so that other people in the gym can hear it, it’ll get the other gym members curious about what is going on in that part of the gym, and soon enough you will have packed out classes.
+Make some noise during the sets, move around the class to show you are interacting with everyone who is taking part, shout encouragement so that other people in the gym can hear it, it’ll get the other gym members curious about what is going on in that part of the gym, and soon enough you will have packed out classes.

-Remember the people who attend your classes regularly, encouraging them by shouting their names makes a huge difference, and I can guarantee you, there will be several people in your club that love taking classes, so they will probably be at all of yours.
+Remember the people who attend your classes regularly, encouraging them by shouting their name makes a huge difference, and I can guarantee you, there will be several people in your club that love taking classes, so they will probably be at all of yours.

 Learn their names and make your classes exciting!